 You need to minimise the number of clicks from landing on the home page to reaching the checkout.
 The whole purchasing process has to be as quick as possible.
 That means not forcing users to open an account in order to buy something and not having to input lots of unnecessary information.

 It's much easier to build trust than have to rebuild it.
 It is important to get all the elements right from the off.
 However, some small businesses have had an online presence for over ten years and may not be getting it quite right.
-There's no reason why you can't do something about it now.
+There's no reason why you can't do something about it now; talk to your ecommerce website developer or designer about what changes you can make to your ecommerce website to increase online sales.

 Online businesses do not have face-to-face contact with customers so they have to find other ways to convey the fact that they are trustworthy.
 You should try to get as many accreditations as possible, including association and trade body membership.
 Join local business groups to show you are part of the local community.
 Include endorsements, testimonials and case studies from customers on your website.

 Try to personalise your site as much as possible and feature real people.
-When there's no face-to-face contact, it's good to have a human element.
+When there's no face-to-face contact, it's good to have a human element on any ecommerce website as it builds trust.

 Honesty and openness are vital.
 Always be clear about all your costs and delivery prices - no-one likes a shock at the point of purchase.
 Include full details about delivery.
 FAQs are a good way to pre-empt customer questions.